phillwatson/one-stop/README.md

 aggregated fashion.

 ## Architecture
-One-Stop has been designed using a micro-service architecture, where each service has a specific area of responsibility.
+One-Stop has been designed using an event-driven, micro-service architecture, where each service has a specific area of responsibility.
 However, to keep the PoC build simple, the Maven model of parent POM and sub-modules has been adopted; with each module adopting the same version as the parent.